NEWECX/vendor-sdk/doc/use-newecx-cli.md

 ### 3) submit inventory

+Run one of the two operations, either one is OK

+1)
     newecx --submit-inventory

-to submit the data/inventory.csv file to Ritani
+to submit the original data/inventory.csv file to Ritani

+2)
+    newecx --submit-std-inventory

+to submit the generated standardized report/std-inventory.csv file to Ritani